 Daniel Adeyinka, Research Scientist: Doctor of Philosophy in Community and Population Health Science, University of Saskatchewan, Canada; Master of Public Health, Cardiff University, United Kingdom; Bachelor of Medicine and Bachelor of Surgery, University of Ibadan, Nigeria.
 Daniel joined the SHA Research team September 2022.
 Research specialties include quantitative research, interdisciplinary research, health equity, maternal and child health, infectious diseases, healthcare strengthening, mental health, and quality improvement.

-Health Data and Health Economics
+Health Data Access and Statistical Analysis

 Charles Plante, Research Scientist: Doctor of Philosophy, McGill University, Montreal, Canada; Master of Arts, McGill University, Montreal, Canada; Bachelor of Arts, Concordia University, Montreal, Canada.
 Charles joined the SHA Research team in 2021.
 Research specialties include Population Health, Social Epidemiology, and Health Systems, Policy, and Economics.
 Charles is a sociologist.